Creative Counselling

 Memoir, Collage, Mixed Media & Journalling

-In the Heroine’s Journey course, we explore and celebrate the heroine’s story pattern within our own and each other’s lives.
-Further, the roots of the Heroine’s story structure are as ancient as Goddesses, so their myths are referenced, offering a deep-time story framework.
+In this workshop, we explore and celebrate the Heroine’s story pattern within our own and each other’s lives.
+As the roots of the Heroine’s story structure are as ancient as Goddesses, certain myths are referenced, offering a deep-time story framework.

-In each session, there is a short discussion and meditation on that stage's theme.
+Over five weeks, in each session or four and half hours, an introduction to the stage of the journey, is followed by a short discussion and meditation on that stage's theme.
 This sets the scene.
-A short journalling process follows and then the longer collaging process.
-The sessions also involve introductions to collage and mixed media techniques, a lunch gathering, and an invitation for shared reflection at the end.
+A journalling process follows and then the mixed media and collaging process.
+The sessions also a gathering for lunch, and an invitation for shared reflection at the end.

 Judith